Mutares

 Mutares SE & Co.
-KGaA (styled Mutares) is a German-based holding company that acquires medium-sized companies in turnaround situations in order to sell them off again, if restructuring succeeds.
+KGaA (styled MUTARES) is an international private equity investor focused on special situations, particularly acquiring parts of large corporations (carve-outs) and companies in transitional phases.

 Portfolio

-Since its establishment in 2008, Mutares has acquired more than 25 companies and carried out several divestments.
-As of January 2019, the company holds 10 independent portfolio companies headquartered in Europe, with sites in Asia, Africa and the Americas.
-The company portfolio is divided into three segments: Automotive and Mobility, Engineering and Technology and Goods and Services.
+Since its establishment in 2008, Mutares has acquired more than 50 companies and carried out several divestments.
+The company's portfolio companies operate in a wide range of industries globally.
+Mutares' portfolio is divided into four segments: Automotive & Mobility, Engineering & Technology, Goods & Services, and Retail & Food.

 Bankruptcies and Liquidations

 Various Mutares Portfolio Companies had to file for bankruptcy or have been liquidated: